Housing and Homeownership

 PA Courts Public Access Policy - Filing Requirements in the Courts (Video)

 Effective on January 6, 2018, a new Public Access Policy is in effect in Pennsylvania Courts.
 This policy imposes requirements on anyone filing court documents in the trial and appellate courts to safeguard information in the documents they file.
-The Pennsylvania Courts have released this series of videos that explain the judiciary’s new policy for protecting confidential information and the required steps you must take to protect that information when filing documents in the courts.
+The Pennsylvania Courts have released a series of videos that explain the judiciary’s new policy for protecting confidential information and the required steps you must take to protect that information when filing documents in the courts.
+This video provides an overview of the new requirements.
+Follow the link to view the entire series of videos.

 Reverse Mortgages: Know Before You Owe (Video)